tailcallhq/tailcallhq.github.io/graphql/queries.md

 ### Fragments

 Fragments allow the reuse of common field selections across multiple queries, mutations, or subscriptions.
 They help in maintaining a DRY (Don't Repeat Yourself) approach in GraphQL queries.
+We will cover fragments in detail in the [GraphQL Fragments](fragments.md) section.

 ```graphql
 fragment userFields on User {